benji6/tinytic/README.md

 loop();
 ```

-## Internals
+## Implementation
-In order of preference tinytic measures time using performance.now, Date.now, or new Date().getTime, falling back on whatever is available in the environment in which it is operating.
+In order of preference tinytic measures time using `performance.now`, `Date.now`, or `new Date().getTime`, so it should work in virtually any JS environment.